 There are all kinds of things lurking inside of traditional mattresses.
 With today’s infographic, we focus on 4 of the main types of harmful substances that may even be hiding inside of your own mattress (hint: it’s extremely likely!).
 It’s enough to make you want to wear a gas mask and hazmat suit to bed at night.
 But wait, you don’t have to!
 There are healthy alternatives.
 That’s what PlushBeds is all about – a healthier, natural alternative to the toxic cuboid that you may be lying down on at night and breathing in fumes from.
 So, if the following infographic grosses you out (it should), consider an all-natural latex mattress.
-With no further ado, let’s
+With no further ado, let’s put the safety gear on, and get ready to enter a regular, everyday bedroom.

 This post has been shared at Natural Living Mondays.